tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 You rally as a quick action, and the recovery you spend is free.

 _Curse:_ While in battle against enemies that are at least double-strength/large or are higher level than you (champion: at least two levels higher than you; epic: at least three levels higher), you can’t use limiteduse powers until the escalation die is 2+.
-Note, limited-use powers include powers, spells, talents, features, magic item powers including this item’s daily power, etc.
+Note, limited-use powers include powers, spells, talents, features, magic item powers including this item’s full recovery power, etc.

 **Quirk:** Speaks in simplistic, crowd-pleasing banter and refers to self in the third person (“Can you taste what The Boulder is brewing?” or “Thuug smash little man!”).